tooploox/tooploox.github.io/_posts/2015-05-15-sharing-with-android.markdown

 }
 ```

 Methods are prepared in a way to pass several packages, as it's sometimes easier to use.
-So we checked, that our app is installed - how can we make it, so our `Intent` will be send to specific app?
+So, we checked that our app is installed; how can we make it, so our `Intent` will be send to specific app?

 There are two ways to do so.
 If we have only one target app, we should use [`Intent.setPackage`](http://developer.android.com/reference/android/content/Intent.html#setPackage(java.lang.String)).
-On the other hand, if you'd like to show picker prioritizing given apps, you can use [`Intent.EXTRA_INITIAL_INTENTS`](http://developer.android.com/reference/android/content/Intent.html#EXTRA_INITIAL_INTENTS).
+On the other hand, if you'd like to show a picker prioritizing given apps, you can use [`Intent.EXTRA_INITIAL_INTENTS`](http://developer.android.com/reference/android/content/Intent.html#EXTRA_INITIAL_INTENTS).

-Having in mind previous method implementented, we can do it like that:
+Having in mind the previous method implementented, we can do it like that:

 ```java
 static Intent filterSendAction(PackageManager pm, Intent messageIntent, String... lookupPackages) {